Planning a trip to the Big Island on a budget? Keep scrolling for these cheap and free things to do on Big Island that are $10 or less!

 Big Island on a Budget FAQs

 There are actually lots of cheap Big Island hotels that can save you a lot of money.
 The Royal Kona Resort is one of the closest hotels to Kona International Airport that could be considered “less expensive.”
-And there’s Aloha Happy Place, a Bed and Breakfast located just a few minutes from all the beauty and experiences housed within the Hawaii Volcanoes National Park.
+And there’s Aloha Happy Place.
+It’s a Bed and Breakfast just a few minutes from all the beauty and experiences housed within the Hawaii Volcanoes National Park.

-It’s always cheapest to visit the Big Island during the shoulder season, which runs mid-April to June in the Spring and September to mid-December in the Fall.
-You’ll want to avoid Spring Break as that’s when they hold the annual Merrie Monarch hula festival and it can be expensive to rent a car or find cheap hotel rooms.
+It’s always cheapest to visit the Big Island during the shoulder season, which runs from mid-April to June in the Spring and September to mid-December in the Fall.
+You’ll want to avoid Spring Break as that’s when they hold the annual Merrie Monarch hula festival.
+Therefore, renting a car or finding cheap hotel rooms can be expensive.

 How to Visit the Big Island on a Budget

-If you’re hoping to do some fun Big Island activities without breaking your budget, I have a lot of great suggestions!
+Looking for fun Big Island activities without breaking your budget?
+I have a lot of great suggestions for you!

 1. A Visit to Hawaii Volcanoes National Park is a MUST!